 Broadcast-quality cable, of course, won't do its best work if it's not well-joined to quality connectors.
 Canare's RCAP series RCA plugs represent the best in broadcast-quality terminations for component video cables (Need BNCs instead?
 See below).
 The Canare plug body is all metal, coupled with a silicone strain relief boot, and provides superb electrical contact, shielding and impedance performance.
 Unlike traditional RCA plugs, which were designed originally for analog unbalanced audio (they're called "RCA Phono" plugs because RCA developed them to allow people to plug a phonograph into a radio), the Canare plugs were designed with video in mind.
 To minimize impedance mismatch resulting from the RCA connector's unfortunate dimensions, Canare has carried the cable's coaxial geometry as close to the end of the RCA plug as the design will allow, and has preserved the cable's critical dimensions--the relationship between the center conductor and the shield--as much as possible, so that the inevitable impedance "bump" at the RCA interface is kept to a minimum.
 For that reason, these plugs aren't one-size-fits-all; for every component video cable we build, there is a specific model of Canare RCA which fits that particular component video cable.
 The contact surfaces are gold-plated--but where most connectors use no other means besides gold plating to ensure good contact, Canare RCAPs have a unique "internal pressure contact finger" system, partially visible in the photo at right.
 Nine gold-plated spring surfaces squeeze the jack from all sides--firmly, but without excessive force--for a perfect, mechanically solid and electrically sound contact every time.
 A simple side-by-side comparison of these plugs with those found on the mass-market cable brands leaves no doubt as to which is the superior connector.
 View Canare's description and specs for the RCAP plugs.

-These cables are all individually cut, terminated and tested in our shop in Seattle, using precision computer-controlled stripping equipment and Canare dies mounted in pneumatic presses for the best possible manufacturing process control.
-Blue Jeans Cable is the only consumer audio/video cable assembler designated by Belden as a Certified Assembler of its video cable products.
-These are top-performing, videophile-grade cables, but at a cost lower than many lesser cables go for in the big chain stores.
+These cables are all individually cut, terminated and tested in our shop in Seattle, using precision computer-controlled stripping equipment and Canare dies mounted in pneumatic presses for the best possible manufacturing process control: the same methods and practices used to terminate these cables for video-industry professionals.
 As with all of our products, we offer a simple and easy return policy.
 If for any reason you're not completely satisfied, just return the cables, undamaged, within 30 days and we'll refund your purchase price in full.

 We can supply component video cables in any of a number of different coaxial cable types, each matched with an appropriately-sized Canare RCAP plug.
 For a complete list, click here to see all the coaxes we currently offer.